-As the holiday gift planning and buying season approaches, do you want to avoid adding more of the same “stuff” to your house?
+As you give out gift ideas and make gift requests, consider whether you want to avoid adding more of the same “stuff” to your house.
 Here's the ultimate guide of 26 experience gift ideas for families that come with the added bonus of values that last far beyond traditional gifts.

 I have a love-hate relationship with “stuff.”
 My home brims with “stuff” I needed and wanted.
 "Stuff” my husband and kids needed and wanted.
 I appreciate it, but there’s enough of it on shelves, in bins and on counters that I lose things, or rant about the clutter, or trip walking up my stairs because of the “stuff” waiting to be delivered to the right bedroom.